-Number of crew by fishery - CV-1 and CP-1
+Number of crew by fishery - CV-1

 The current collection includes reporting of the number of crew on each active vessel in each fishery.
 Since the instructions lack some specificity, vessel owners may report either the number of active crew on the vessel during a fishery in total or the average number of crew on the vessel during the season.
 These responses would differ, if some crew did not participate in all trips on the vessel during a season.
+Submitters who have raised this issue with the administrator of the collection are advised to include a count of the total number of unique persons that have worked on the vessel during the fishery (including persons that only worked partial seasons).

 Comparable crew data are also available from elandings, which include the number of crew on a vessel at the time of each landing.
 These elandings data may be preferable, as they provide greater detail, which may allow analysts to examine changes in crew levels throughout a season and across trips.
+The elandings data, however, do not provide a count of the number of unique persons that worked on a vessel during the fishery (including persons that did not work the entire season).